Leon Britton: Return to Swansea

 On 30 March 2012, Britton signed a contract extension at Swansea City, contracting him until the end of the 2015 campaign.
 On 5 February 2013, Britton signed a one-year contract extension on improved terms with Swansea City, keeping at the club until June 2016.
 Later that month, Britton played as Swansea beat Bradford City 5–0 in the 2013 League Cup Final at Wembley Stadium.

+Britton continued to be a first team regular until the 2014–15 season, in which injuries limited him to only nine appearances.
+In the 2016–17 season, Britton was named club captain following the departure of Ashley Williams.
+Despite limited game time, Britton played a vital role in helping Swansea to survive relegation from the Premier League.
+Britton bought each of his teammates a DVD of Jack to a King, to showcase the history of the club in the run-in to the end of the season.
+Britton also encouraged his teammates to fully subsidise away tickets to Sunderland, for a game which ultimately out Swansea on the verge of survival.
+At the end of that season, Swansea Council awarded Britton the Freedom of the city.

+In November 2017, Britton was named player-coach following the departure of Claude Makélélé.
+In doing so, he was replaced as captain by Àngel Rangel.
+In December, Britton was named interim head coach following Paul Clement's sacking.
 On 11 May 2018, it was announced that Britton would retire from professional football after the end of the 2017–18 season.
 He opted to become a club ambassador following Swansea City's relegation to the Championship.

 Llanelli Town

 In January 2019, Britton returned to football, joining Welsh Premier League side Llanelli Town.
 He made his debut for the club in a 2–1 win over Llandudno.
 On 2 February 2019, in a 0–0 draw away at Cefn Druids in his second league game for the club, Britton suffered a broken foot.